ggandor/leap.nvim/README.md

 This function allows you to perform an action in a remote location: it forgets the current mode or pending operator, lets you leap to anywhere on the tab page, then continues where it left off.
-Once an operation or insertion is finished, it moves back to the original position, as if you had operated from the distance.
+Once returning to Normal mode, it jumps back, as if you had operated from the distance.

 ```lua
 vim.keymap.set({'n', 'x', 'o'}, 'gs', function ()